ProseMirror/prosemirror/CONTRIBUTING.md

 Report bugs on the
 [GitHub issue tracker](http://github.com/prosemirror/prosemirror/issues).
-Before reporting a bug, read these pointers.
+Before reporting a bug, please read these pointers.

 - The issue tracker is for *bugs*, not requests for help.
 Questions should be asked on the [forum](http://discuss.prosemirror.net).